griffithlab/civic-panel/docs/CIViC introduction.rst

 Regardless of curator status, each activity is recorded in the database.
 Revision history can be viewed for all items within CIViC and personal contributions can be viewed on an individual’s user profile.
 To promote user activity, CIViC badges can be earned for various curation actions and the
-`Community Leaderboards <https://civicdb.org/community/main>`_ show top activity in CIViC parsed by activity type.
+`Community Leaderboards <https://civicdb.org/community/main>`_ show the top CIViC contributors, parsed by activity type.

 ^^^^^^^^^^^^^^^^^^^^^
 Adding Evidence Items
 ^^^^^^^^^^^^^^^^^^^^^
-The main activity in CIViC surrounds adding and editing evidence statements.
+The main curation activity in CIViC involves adding and editing evidence statements.
 Below we have provided a screencast entitled, `Adding CIViC Evidence <https://www.youtube.com/watch?v=od5Tgdfo6Qs>`_ to walk users through creating an evidence item in CIViC.
 This screencast covers:

 - Scanning a publication for curatable details
 - Signing into CIViC to Add Evidence